uw-math-ai/math-ai-docs/README.md

 ## Tools

 All projects must use a single GitHub repository in the [UW-Math-AI org](https://github.com/uw-math-ai).
 A single branch is recommended.
 Each member should be added as a collaborator.
+To ensure code reuse push often; it also helps minimize merge conflicts.

 ### Lean